w3c/wai-about-wai/_about/accessibility-statement.md

 [[@@ee: are all of those actually *replied upon* for conformance, or are some just nice to have?]]

 ## Limitations and alternatives

+Currently access to YouTube is required to view some videos.
+We are looking into providing those in an alternative method. [@@ee: is it true that YouTube is required?]]

 The WAI website links to GitHub for providing input on resources and documents in development.
 As an alternative, input can be provided by e-mail.